reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-When the listener receives records, it converts records into the target types and tries to match that type against the method signatures to find out which method to call.
+When the listener receives messages, it converts them into the target types and tries to match that type against the method signatures to find out which method to call.

-In the example, records of type `String` will be received by `listen()` and type `Object` will be received by `listenDefault()`.
+In the example, messages of type `String` will be received by `listen()` and type `Object` will be received by `listenDefault()`.
 Whenever there is no match, the default handler (defined by `isDefault=true`) will be called.

-### Consuming Records from a Specific Partition with an Initial Offset
+### Consuming Messages from a Specific Partition with an Initial Offset

 We can configure listeners to listen to multiple topics, partitions, and a specific initial offset.

-For example, if we want to receive all the records sent to a topic from the time of its creation on application startup we can set the initial offset to zero:
+For example, if we want to receive all the messages sent to a topic from the time of its creation on application startup we can set the initial offset to zero:

 ```java
 @Component